Wallowa Lake: Gold rush and war with the Nez Perce

 The Wallowa Lake area was inhabited by the Wallowa band of the Nez Perce tribe prior to the exploration of the area and the formation of the U.S. State of Oregon.
 The lake and its surrounding area was guaranteed to the Nez Perce as part of the Treaty of 1855.
 This lasted until the discovery of gold in the area and the subsequent rush.
 Conflict with miners and other trespassers resulted in new treaty negotiations in 1863, in which American agents aimed to shrink the reservation and exclude the Wallowa county from its boundaries.
 The Wallowa Nez Perce rejected the proposed treaty and refused to sign.
 However, chiefs from bands unaffected by the new boundaries, from the areas that remained within the reservation, did sign, placing the Wallowa band outside the reservation.

 By 1877, pressures from non-Indian settlers provoked violence, including the murder of Nez Perce people in the Salmon River area by settlers, and subsequent revenge carried out by some young Nez Perce warriors.
-Rather than submit to American notions of justice, Young Joseph led the Wallowas away from their homeland.
+Rather than submit to American notions of justice, Chief Joseph led the Wallowas away from their homeland.
 After the war, the U.S. Government took the land and allowed it to be settled.
 This led to the formation of many of the nearby towns that still exist today.

 October 5, 1877, the day of the surrender, Chief Joseph gave the following speech:

 After the surrender, Chief Joseph and the Nez Perce were banished from the area.
 Today many monuments and dedications are set up at the lake and its surrounding cities in remembrance of the Nez Perce tribe and the battle that took place.
 In 1880 the town nearest to Wallowa Lake, Joseph, was named after Chief Joseph.
 The war is remembered by historians as one of the last wars the U.S. forces had with Native Americans.